fictionco/fiction/@docs/essentials/deployment/index.md

 # Deployment and Hosting

 You've done it.
 You're ready to deploy your application to a production environment.
-The good news it that should be easy, here are some tips.
+The good news is that should be easy, here are some tips.

 ## How Deployment Works

 One of the ideas in the [Twelve-Factor App](https://12factor.net/) is that your development and your production environment should be as close as possible.
 This is because it makes deployment easier!
 And Factor is built for this.

-Running `npx factor start` builds and serves your application locally; and that's the same thing you'll be doing in deployment.
+Running `npx factor start` builds and serves your application locally, and that's the same thing you'll be doing in deployment.

 Basically, if you're Factor app is looking good locally, there is a good chance you're ready to go to production.